Colorado

 | Notice to affected consumers | Within 30 days of determining a breach occurred |

-Notice must be provided in the most expedient time possible and without unreasonable delay.
-If an entity becomes aware that a breach may have occurred, it must conduct a prompt, good-faith investigation to determine whether personal information has been or will be misused.
+Colorado's 30-day consumer notification deadline is one of the strictest in the country.
+The law requires notice "in the most expedient time possible and without unreasonable delay."
+If an entity learns that a breach may have occurred, it must conduct a prompt, good-faith investigation to determine whether personal information has been or is likely to be misused.

 Content of Breach Notices

-Notice to consumers must include the dates of the breach, a description of the personal information involved, contact information for the entity, contact information for the Federal Trade Commission and credit reporting agencies, and instructions for protecting accounts (if credentials were compromised).
+Consumer notices must include the dates of the breach, a description of the personal information involved, contact information for the entity, contact information for the FTC and credit reporting agencies, and instructions for protecting accounts if credentials were compromised.

 Governmental entities must comply with a parallel statute, C.R.S. § 24-73-103, which imposes similar requirements.